romiem/ai-bands/README.md

 Contributing
 ============
-Feel free to create PR with additions or request removal of some domain (with reasons).
+Feel free to create a pull request (PR) with additions or request removal of entries (with reasons).
 Or just send me a direct message on X or Reddit.

 **Specifically, please cite in your message why you suspect the band is AI generated along with links to the bands Spotify/Apple Music/Youtube page and additional social media accounts.**